 Governor Perdue’s successor, Governor Nathan Deal, appointed John to a similar position as a Vice-Chairman of Governor-Elect Nathan Deal’s transition team.
 After Governor Deal took office, he named John to the Georgia Competitiveness Committee whose focus is the creation of jobs and a statewide economic development strategy.

 John is a former member of the Board of Directors for the Georgia World Congress Center and the Georgia Lottery Corporation.
 He was formerly on the Board of Advisors for the Metro Atlanta Chamber of Commerce and a Board member of the Georgia Chamber of Commerce.
-John was recently elected as Chairman of the Georgia Republican Party.
+John recently served as Chairman of the Georgia Republican Party.

 In addition to his experiences in public affairs, John served as the senior business development partner for TPA Realty Services, a full-service commercial real estate development firm.
 At TPA, John worked closely with the commercial real estate community and state economic development officials to promote TPA’s industrial and business parks throughout Georgia.
 Most significantly, John served as lead negotiator for a $1 Billion transaction with Baxter Pharmaceuticals, which will create approximately 1500 jobs in Georgia.
 John continues to serve as a Senior Advisor to TPA